Solo travel is liberating, empowering, and (at least at first), absolutely terrifying.

 Learn the local history

-So your 5th-grade class field trips probably hit the local historical sites and museums, but you probably haven’t been in quite a while.
-Learning local history with the eyes of a tourist can be eye-opening and an excellent way to prepare for solo travel.
+If you live in your original hometown, you probably saw the local historical sites and museums a dozen times as a kit.
+But hasn’t it been a few years, now?
+Taking in your own local history with the eyes of a tourist can be eye-opening and an excellent way to prepare for solo travel.

 Do some reading about local history, go on a guided historical tour of the city, and take the time to read plaques and roadside markers that you would typically pass by.
 As a solo traveler, you won’t have anyone rushing you, so take the time to learn something new!